Library Fact Sheets

 The National Museum of the United States Air Force provides the general public with an awe-inspiring glimpse of the service's rich history and incredible capabilities.
 It is the world's largest military air and space museum.

 The Enterprise Sourcing Group provides Air Force units based in the continental U.S. with cross-functional installation strategic sourcing and acquisition solutions.
 Strategfic sourcing utilizes centrally awarded contracts for decentralized task orders execution to reduce federal government supplies and services costs.

-Col. Cassie Barlow command's the 88th Air Base Wing, host unit at Wright-Patt.
-She is responsible for operating, maintaining and defending the base and providing trained expeditionary Airmen for deployment.
+Col. John Devillier command's the 88th Air Base Wing, host unit at Wright-Patt.
+He is responsible for operating, maintaining and defending the base and providing trained expeditionary Airmen for deployment.
 More than 5,000 Airmen, civilian and contractor employees operate the airfield, maintain all infrastructure and provide security, communications, engineering, medical, legal, personnel, contracting, finance, transportation, air traffic control, weather forecasting, public affairs, recreation and chaplain services.

 Wright-Patterson Medical Center, part of the 88th Air Base Wing, is a major regional military medical treatment facility and one of the largest Air Force teaching hospitals.
 Airmen from the medical center provide beneficiaries with a full spectrum of health care services, ranging from laser eye surgery to comprehensive cancer care - and frequently provide deployed medical support around the globe.